 Another good option instead of this Fujifilm 14mm is the Voigtlander 15mm.

-In terms of sharpness, both lenses are close, but the Voigtlander is slightly sharper in the center and a little towards the edges and corners.
+Both lenses are close in terms of sharpness, but the Voigtlander is slightly sharper in the center and a little towards the edges and corners.
 It also has better micro-contrast.

-There is some pretty strong vignetting and color shifts with the Voigtlander.
-The Vignetting is easy to correct but that blue shift is not.
+The Voigtlander has some pretty strong vignetting and color shifts.
+The Vignetting is easy to correct, but that blue shift is not.

-The Voigtlander 15mm is also a little bit less expensive so long as Fujifilm isn’t having one of their lens sales and only if you already have a Leica M to Fuji X adapter.
-Voigltander doesn’t make their lenses in the X-Mount yet.
+The Voigtlander 15mm is also a little bit less expensive, so long as Fujifilm isn’t having one of its lens sales and only if you already have a Leica M to Fuji X adapter.
+Voigtlander doesn’t make its lenses in the X-Mount yet.

-With the Fujinon 14mm, you will have full access to EXIF lens data as well as autofocus.
-I personally really like Voigtlander lenses because I love manual focus and the way the lens feels (which is sometime more important to me than image quality), but the 14mm is probably a better lens for the average joe.
+With the Fujinon 14mm, you will have full access to EXIF lens data and autofocus.
+I like Voigtlander lenses because I love the manual focus and how the lens feels (which is sometimes more important to me than image quality), but the 14mm is probably a better lens for the average Joe.

 Fujinon 14mm f2.8 Review | Bottom Line

-While there are some ultra wide-angle lenses that are slightly better than the Fujinon 14mm with some of their characteristics, this 14mm is the widest by Fujifilm prime and is still an all around good lens.
-It’s also a lot smaller and lighter than the Fujinon 16mm, which to me is pretty important.
-I feel this lens has better handling and is more fun to shoot with.
+While some ultra wide-angle lenses are slightly better than the Fujinon 14mm with some of their characteristics, this 14mm is the widest by Fujifilm Prime and is still an all-around good lens.
+It’s also a lot smaller and lighter than the Fujinon 16mm, which, to me, is pretty important.
+This lens has better handling and is more fun to shoot with.

 If you don’t need as wide as the 14mm or a small, I recommend the 16mm instead.